Algan1/Sorular/README.md

 )  Örneğin;   Input: 2*3+5/6*3+15
 Output: 23.5

 17: Ek-Sorular: Zor
 17 .1 Add Without Plus: Write a function that adds two numbers.
 You should not use+ or any arithmetic operators.
+17:1
+Artı Olmadan Ekle:
+İki sayı ekleyen bir işlev yazın. "+" veya aritmetik operatörleri kullanmamalısınız

 17 .2 Shuffle: Write a method to shuffle a deck of cards.
-It must be a perfect shuffle-in other words, each of the 52! permutations of the deck has to be equally likely.
+It must be a perfect shuffle in other words, each of the 52! permutations of the deck has to be equally likely.
 Assume that you are given a random number generator which is perfect.
+17:2

+Karıştır:
+Bir deste kart karıştırmak için bir yöntem yazın.
+Başka bir deyişle mükemmel bir karıştırma olmalı, destedeki 52! kartın her birinin eşit dağılması gerekir.
+Mükemmel bir “rastgele sayı üretecinin" size verildiğini varsayalım.
+(NOT: aslında bir tamsayı dizisini her çalıştırmada farklı bir kombinasyon oluşturacak şekilde karıştırmamız bekleniyor)

 17 .3 Random Set: Write a method to randomly generate a set of m integers from an array of size n.
 Each element must have equal probability of being chosen.

+17.3

+Rastgele Küme:

+N boyutlu bir diziden, m elemanlı bir tamsayı kümesi üreten bir method yazın.
+Dizinin her bir elemanının seçilme ihtimali aynı olsun.

-17 .4 Missing Number: An array A contains all the integers from O to n, except for one number which is missing.
+17 .4 Missing Number: An array A contains all the integers from 0 to n, except for one number which is missing.
 In this problem, we cannot access an entire integer in A with a single operation.
 The elements of A are represented in binary, and the only operation we can use to access them is "fetch the jth bit of A[i];' which takes constant time.
 Write code to find the missing integer.
 Can you do it in O(n) time?

+17.4

+Eksik Sayı:
+ A arrayi, 0 - n arasındaki bir tane sayı hariç tüm tamsayıları içerir.
+Bu problemde, A'daki bir tamsayıya tek bir işlemle erişemiyoruz.
+A'nın elemanları ikili (0-1) olarak temsil edilir.
+Bunlara erişmek için kullanabileceğimiz tek işlem, zaman alan A [i] 'nin jth bitini kullanmaktır.
+Eksik tamsayıyı bulmak için kod yazın.
+O(n) zamanında yapabilir misin?

 17.5 Letters and Numbers: Given an array filled with letters and numbers, find the longest subarray with an equal number of letters and numbers.

+17.5
+Harfler ve Rakamlar:
+Harf ve rakamlarla dolu bir array göz önüne alındığında, en uzun subarray'i, eşit sayıda harf ve sayı ile bulun.

-17 .6 Count of 2s: Write a method to count the number of 2s between O and n.
+17 .6 Count of 2s: Write a method to count the number of 2s between 0 and n.

+17.6
+2s saymak:

+0 ve n arasındaki “ikileri" (sayısını) saymak için bir yöntem yazın.

 17.7 Baby Names: Each year, the government releases a list of the 10,000 most common baby names and their frequencies (the number of babies with that name).
 The only problem with this is that